Paramesotriton maolanensis: Habitat and conservation

 The type series was collected from a large, deep pool surrounded by lush vegetation.
 The pool is located at 817 m above sea level in a karst landscape.
 The pool is fed by two surface streams, but it is probably drained by an underground stream that keeps the water level constant.
 Reduced eyes of this species suggest that it lives in the underground streams.

-As of mid-2018, this species has not been assessed for the IUCN Red List of Threatened Species.
 The type locality is within a national nature reserve.
+Despite further surveys, this species has not been observed after its description.
+Threats to it are unknown.
+It has been assessed as "data deficient" on the IUCN Red List of Threatened Species.